 Instead of making marriage easier to get out of, maybe we should figure out a way to make it harder to get into.

 Are you really going to tell your girlfriend that you won’t marry her unless you test out her sexual abilities?
 And what if she fails the test?
 Do you break up with her?

 My newly chaste life began when I put on the yoke of Christ and surrendered this area of my life to Him.
 I subjected my sexuality to the authority of Christ so that (at least in this area) I have become a “slave of Christ”—and I couldn’t be happier.

 This is the beauty of Christ’s love; He created us and He loves us.
 He’s not concerned with who we were.
 But He cares deeply about who we can become—saints.

-It’s tempting to think that chastity is either a quaint idea from once upon a time or else an impossible goal in a sexually depraved culture.
-I’m living proof that they’re not.
+It’s tempting to think that chastity is either a quaint idea from once upon a time or else an impossible goal in a sexually depraved culture, but it’s not.
 It’s never too late to live a chaste life.
 I should know.
 I’ll be 47 this month and just now beginning my life of chastity.